ebagdasa/multimodal_injection/README.md

    pip install -r requirements.txt
    ```

-4. Download model weights for LLaVA
+4. Download model checkpoints for LLaVA

-   Please refer to this [link](https://github.com/haotian-liu/LLaVA/tree/main#llava-weights) from [LLaVA](https://github.com/haotian-liu/LLaVA) repository to download the model weights and save it to the models folder.
+   Please refer to this [link](https://github.com/haotian-liu/LLaVA/tree/main#llava-weights) from [LLaVA](https://github.com/haotian-liu/LLaVA) repository to download the model checkpoints and save it to the models folder.

    We use LLaVA-7B weights in our experiments.

-5. Download model weights for PandaGPT
+5. Download model checkpoints for PandaGPT

-   Please refer to this [link](https://github.com/yxuansu/PandaGPT#2-running-pandagpt-demo-back-to-top) from [PandaGPT](https://github.com/yxuansu/PandaGPT) repository to download the model weights and save it to the models folder.
+   Please refer to this [link](https://github.com/yxuansu/PandaGPT#2-running-pandagpt-demo-back-to-top) from [PandaGPT](https://github.com/yxuansu/PandaGPT) repository to download all the model checkpoints (ImageBind, Vicuna, PandaGPT) and save them to the models folder.

    We use pandagpt_7b_max_len_1024 weight in our experiments.